NetworkBlockDevice/nbd/doc/proto.md

     Return a list of `NBD_REP_META_CONTEXT` replies, one per context, followed by an `NBD_REP_ACK` or an error.

-    This option MUST NOT be requested unless structured replies have been negotiated first.
-If a client attempts to do so, a server SHOULD send `NBD_REP_ERR_INVALID`.
+    This option SHOULD NOT be requested unless structured replies have been negotiated first.
+If a client attempts to do so, a server MAY send `NBD_REP_ERR_INVALID`.

     Data:
     - 32 bits, length of export name.